 Whenever I struggled with how to present a scene or dialogue, I returned to the Bible as my primary source and prayed for understanding.
 A novel obviously does not replace the Bible, and I hope that those who read the novel will be encouraged to take another look at the Bible.

 Next, I researched Bible interpretations, devotionals, articles, books, online discussion groups, videos and movies.
 I discussed ideas to ensure accuracy and to see what was plausible and consistent with the Bible.
 I worked to make the story both biblically and historically accurate.
 I was not tied to a preconceived theological understanding from one church denomination or theological school.
 My goal is to honour God and to present Jesus' message in the way that it may have been experienced by the women of Jesus' day.
 I wanted to take the truth of Jesus' message into today's language and show its implications for today.
 Many times I felt unqualified to be writing historical biblical fiction.
 I am not a minister and have not gone to theology school.
-Maybe my background enables me to look at the gospel stories with a fresh eye, without traditional interpretations.
+Maybe my background enables me to look at the gospel stories with a fresh eye, without traditional patriarchal interpretations.

 I also studied the craft of writing.
 I joined author's groups, writing communities, book clubs, online webinars and writing courses.
 I asked for advice, read articles and watched videos on professional fiction writing.
 I networked with writers, editors and publishers.
 The result is easy to read, with well-developed characters overcoming challenges that are common today, and action that breathes fresh air into familiar stories by including egalitarian biblical interpretations.

 Since the Bible was the primary source of content, you can trust it to be true to Jesus' message.
 If it challenges your own biblical interpretations, ask yourself which point of view is consistent with God's greatest commandment.
 Look again at which beliefs are built on manmade traditions or interpretations.
 Consider whether the novel is plausible and fits with the overarching message of God's redemptive love.
 How did Jesus treat men and women with equal respect?
 Did he model teaching all genders and encouraging them to teach?
-How did he live as an example of the Golden rule, to treat others as you would like to be treated?
-How did he treat men and women differently, or did he authorize all of them with teaching, prophesying and healing powers?
+How did he live as an example of the Golden Rule, to treat others as you would like to be treated?
+Did he treat men and women differently, or did he authorize all of them with teaching, prophesying and healing powers?
 How can we as Christians follow Jesus, showing love so that all people will know we are his followers?